OdinProj415/personalExpedition/README.md

-This is my personal expedition for Khan Lab School \n Please don't copy my code
+This is my personal expedition for Khan Lab School \
+Please don't copy my code